 It does not apply in relation to Suncorp Insurance or Suncorp Life Insurance however, if you choose to access Internet Banking from My Suncorp, your Insurance Password will become a Secret Code for the purposes of these Internet Banking Terms and Conditions and it will apply to your Internet Banking when you access it through My Suncorp and the ePayments Code will apply to all ePayments transactions listed above.
 Further, you will need to ensure that your Insurance Password meets the requirements of these Internet Banking Terms and Conditions.

 5. Your Secret Codes

 Your Secret Codes are the key to accessing Internet banking.
 Your Secret Codes are valuable and should be kept secret.
-This includes Secret Codes such as your TAC, Customer ID, Internet Banking Password, External Transfer Password or Security Token Code.
+This includes Secret Codes such as your TAC, Customer ID, Internet Banking Password, Insurance Password, External Transfer Password or Security Token Code.

 If we allow You to select Your Secret Code, You should not select a numeric code that represents Your date of birth, a series of consecutive or the same numbers of Your driver's licence number or an alphabetical code that is a recognisable part of Your name.

 You will agree to tell us quickly and without delay by telephone by calling our Hotline number which is available 24 hours a day on 1800 775 020 if you think someone knows any of your Secret Codes.

 You must not voluntarily disclose one or more of Your Secret Codes to anyone, including a family member or friend.